 Gaming all-in-ones often feel like a big compromise: Many of these machines feature huge, gorgeous screens, but those displays usually can't do a whole lot because of their weak graphics muscles.
 With Lenovo's IdeaCentre AIO Y910, that's no longer the case.
 This is a full-fledged gaming PC in every way, featuring a VR-ready Nvidia GeForce GTX 1080 graphics card, a fast Intel Core i7 processor and an upgradable design that lets you swap in newer components over time.
-Factor in its 3D-scanning RealSense camera, sharp quad-HD display and reasonable price, and you've got the ultimate all-in-one for gamers.
+Factor in its 3D-scanning RealSense camera, sharp quad-HD display and reasonable price, and you've got the best all-in-one computer for gamers.

 The IdeaCentre Y910 finds a sweet spot between the hyperaggressive design of Lenovo's Y Series gaming products and the company's more family-oriented all-in-ones.
 The PC's scaly vents and red "Y" logos aren't nearly as pronounced as they are on Lenovo's gaming towers, and I really dig the subtle red highlights of the harman/kardon speakers just below the display.